 For the past several years, Nancy has focused her musical talents predominantly in the area of event entertainment playing piano at Weddings, Bar and Bat Mitzvahs, Anniversary and Birthday Parties, Office and Corporate Events.
 2015 has seen Nancy entering the field of elder entertainment, playing solo piano at various assisted living facilities (see "Elder Entertainment").
 Her diverse repertoire is extremely appealing.
 Songs include old and new standards, classical (Chopin and Rachmaninoff are her favorites), top 40, show tunes, and standard Jewish songs.

 Nancy also teaches piano and voice to both children and adults.
-In addition, she contracts out teachers for home music lessons in piano, violin, and guitar.
+In addition, she contracts out teachers for home music lessons in piano and guitar.